setowatson/zenn-qiita_archive/README.md

    - Synchronize the article with Qiita using zenn-qiita-sync
    - Update the repository with any generated Qiita articles

+## Article File Naming Rule
+- When creating a new article, always use a unique filename (e.g., slug + random string or timestamp).

 ---

 # zenn-archive（日本語版）